 - Moral Dissonance: You, the hero, can do pretty much the exact same thing they're doing whenever you encounter floating paupers' graves.
 Perhaps the difference is that these guys are said to be interested in the actual body parts, for... interested parties back in London.

 Star-Maddened ExplorerLocomotives whose crews have succumbed to the light of the heavens and gone stark raving mad.
+They can be found in the wilds of both the Reach and Albion.

 - Ramming Always Works: It certainly does a ton of damage if they make contact with you, not to mention puts you in a very bad place to be when it comes to their blunderbusses.
 Notably, they're the only locomotive enemy that tries this tactic.
 Notable also that this can backfire and blow themselves up if they take too much ramming damage.